DrugBud-Suite/DockM8/CONTRIBUTING.md

 # How to contribute

 We welcome contributions from external contributors, and this document describes how to merge code changes into `DockM8`.

 ## Getting Started

 1. Make sure you have a [GitHub](https://github.com/signup/free) or [GitLab](https://gitlab.com/users/sign_up) account.
-2. [Fork](https://help.github.com/articles/fork-a-repo/) this repository on GitHub.
+2. [Fork](https://help.github.com/articles/fork-a-repo/) this repository on GitLab.
 3. On your local machine, [clone](https://help.github.com/articles/cloning-a-repository/) your fork of the repository.

 ## Making Changes